mkdirdata/SQL2MongoDB/README.md

 ## DESCRIPTION

-Idea is to create a Pipeline to transfer data from regular SQL datbases to MongoDB.
+Idea is to create a Pipeline to transfer data from regular SQL databases to MongoDB.
 <br>

 ## Current Situtation